txtbits/starwarsapi/README.md

-# Import and sort orders from CSV files into REST API
+# Import from Starwars API to new database and query the persisted data

-Development of an API based on REST orders with Spring Boot from imported CSV files.
+Development of an API based on REST with Spring Boot from imported data of Starwars API REST https://swapi.dev/.
-These files can be processed and filtered and later downloaded through it.
+The imported data that can be consulted are movies, people and starships.
+You can also do a couple of complex queries mixing all data.

 # Tools and frameworks